puppeteer/puppeteer/docs/api/puppeteer.page.browsercontext.md

 # Page.browserContext() method

+Get the browser context that the page belongs to.

-### Signature:
+### Signature

 ```typescript
 class Page {
   abstract browserContext(): BrowserContext;
 }
 ```

-Get the browser context that the page belongs to.

 **Returns:**